cybercongress/launch-kit/Launch FAQ.md

 ### What is the reward breakdown (including validators, community pools and gifts)?
 You can see all the breakdowns in this repository (the launch-kit repository).

-There are 700 TTHC tokens (Terabytes are 12 zeros).
+There are 750 TTHC tokens (Terabytes are 12 zeros).
 They are broken down as per follows:

 (numbers are rounded)
-- 71.4% are for cyber~Auction
+- 80% are for cyber~Auction
-- 14.3% are for GoT
-- 14.3% is allocated to cyber~Congress
+- 20% is allocated to cyber~Congress, seed donors, inventors and development fund

 There are 1PTCYB (a petabyte is 15 zeros).
 They are broken down per following:

-- 80% for public allocation
+- 75% for public allocation
 - 10% is a gift to Urbit, Cosmos and ETH communities
-- 10% inventors, cyber\~Congress team and seed donors
+- 15% inventors, cyber\~Congress team, development fund and seed donors

-A further breakdown is available in the [white paper](https://github.com/cybercongress/cyber/blob/master/main.tex).
+A further breakdown is available in the [white paper](https://ipfs.io/ipfs/QmQ1Vong13MDNxixDyUdjniqqEj8sjuNEBYMyhQU4gQgq3).

 A complete breakdown of THC and CYB by category can be viewed in the [launch-kit readme file](https://github.com/cybercongress/launch-kit#distribution-params).